Technology Forecasting and The Internet of Things

 - Technology consultant advising Fortune 500 companies

-- Teaches business leaders to take advantage of emerging trends
+- Teaches business leaders to take advantage of emerging trends and tech innovation

 Play Video View Fees